OpenWorld-Labs/t2i-diffusion/README.md

 ## Notes:
 * FP4 inference on Blackwell, and FP8 on Hopper.
-* Blacwell FP4, for post-training quantization (PTQ), and quantization-aware training (QAT).
+* Blackwell FP4, for post-training quantization (PTQ), and quantization-aware training (QAT).

 ## Commands:
 Container for development: